From BaseX Documentation

 |The default authentication method proposed by the server.
 The available methods are |

-Path options may contain an absolute or relative path.
+Local file paths in options may be absolute or relative.
 If a relative path is specified, its root will be the servlet (

 <context-param> <param-name>org.basex.dbpath</param-name> <!-- will be rewritten to ..../webapp/WEB-INF/data --> <param-value>WEB-INF/data</param-value> </context-param> <context-param> <param-name>org.basex.repopath</param-name> <!-- will be kept as is --> <param-value>f:/basex/repository</param-value> </context-param>

 Context parameters can be requested from XQuery via proc:property-names and proc:property.
 How to set these options is specific to the servlet container.
 For example, in Jetty it can be done by overriding the web.xml file.
 Another option is to directly edit the

 WEB-INF/web.xml file in the WAR archive (WAR files are simple ZIP files).
 Refer to the sample web.xml of the basex-api package.

 To enable or disable a specific service, the corresponding servlet entry in the

 Different credentials can be assigned to a service by specifying local init parameters.
 In the following example, an alternative user is specified for the REST service: